Main region

 Learn more about living outside Australia on the Age Pension.

-Retiring overseas can affect your taxes.
-If you’re an Australian resident for tax purposes, you’ll still need to lodge an Australian tax return.
+The Australian Taxation Office (ATO) is a good starting point.
+If you're still an Australian resident for tax purposes, the ATO says you may still need to lodge an Australian tax return.

-your property in Australia
+Your property in Australia

-The ATO or a tax professional can help if you’re not sure about your tax situation.
+The ATO or a tax professional can help if you’re not sure about your tax situation as an Australian living overseas.

 The cost of quality health care is often one of the main concerns of retiring overseas.